Australia’s anti-migration populist Pauline Hanson eyes political resurgence

 A Liberal Party official said while One Nation has eaten into the party’s base, immigration policy was not about chasing One Nation, but holding the centre.

-Australia, population 27 million, saw a net migration gain of 739,000 in 2023 and almost 600,000 last year, mostly due to a backlog of students and workers on temporary visas entering the country after borders were closed during COVID-19, Home Affairs Department data shows.
+Australia, population 27 million, saw a net migration gain of 739,000 in 2023 and almost 600,000 in 2024, mostly due to a backlog of students and workers on temporary visas entering the country after borders were closed during Covid-19, Home Affairs Department data shows.

-Labor's immigration minister Tony Burke, who declined to comment for this article, told the ABC last month immigration was "too high, it needed to come down", and would continue to fall.
+Labor’s immigration minister Tony Burke, who declined to comment for this article, told the ABC in November immigration was “too high, it needed to come down”, and would continue to fall.

 Australia is a multicultural nation and its citizens feel it deeply when the topic is debated, he added.
 REUTERS